Alessandro1103/obsidian/Vault1/Zettelkasten/Homework1.md

 After the pruning:
 ![[Pasted image 20231129124708.png]]

+The non-pruned tree exhibits signs of potential overfitting, with higher values off the diagonal, suggesting sensitivity to training data specifics.
+In contrast, the pruned decision tree, achieved through regularization techniques, displays improved generalization.
+It effectively mitigates overfitting, as reflected in the reduced off-diagonal values.

 ### Gaussian methods (generative vs logistic)

 Within the realm of regression models, I explored the Gaussian method to ascertain if a stochastic process could yield diverse results.
 In probabilistic regression, test predictions take the form of predicted values with associated uncertainties.
 In practical applications, one often seeks a reliable prediction, achievable as the solution to a decision problem.
 This problem involves predicted values and a specification of the consequences tied to making particular predictions, encapsulated within the loss function.
 I thought a discriminative solution might be a better solution because I didn't have to generate any other samples, and for large dataset it suits well.
 So I started to run the logistic regression code, and in the end I was curious to see if I had made the right choice, so I looked for a solution for a generative model.